Are you being evicted?

 Are you facing an eviction?
 We can help you!
-HPP assists Somerville residents who are facing eviction from their homes.
+HAP assists Somerville residents who are facing eviction from their homes.
 Advocates provide information, assist clients in preparing for court, and pursue resources to help clients stay in their homes.

 Answer and Discovery Clinic

-HPP can assist with filling out Answer and Discovery pleadings prior to your eviction court date.
+HAP can assist with filling out Answer and Discovery pleadings prior to your eviction court date.
 Please call us if you have received a summons from court for an eviction.

-HPP assists Somerville residents who are at imminent risk of having their utilities (heat, gas, electric) shut off or have already experienced a shut-off.
+HAP assists Somerville residents who are at imminent risk of having their utilities (heat, gas, electric) shut off or have already experienced a shut-off.
 Advocates can assist clients in applying for Safelink (a free government cell phone program).
 Advocates can help residents restore and maintain their utilities and get on track to reduce their utilities bills.